Biolab-PoliTO/CIMAP/docs/_sources/example.rst.txt

 	 >>> s = CIMAP.removeaddints(s)
 	 Pre-processing successfully performed

- Pre-processed muscle activation intervals can be graphically investigated using the :func:`~CIMAP.CIMAP.actplot` and :func:`~CIMAP.CIMAP.modality_distribution` functions.
-The :func:`~CIMAP.CIMAP.actplot` function represents the pre-processed muscle activation intervals over time for each acquired muscle and side, separately.
-If you are interested in a specific muscle, the target property of the :func:`~CIMAP.CIMAP.actplot` function can be used to set the muscle to be represented.
+ Pre-processed muscle activation intervals can be graphically investigated using the :func:`~CIMAP.actplot` and :func:`~CIMAP.modality_distribution` functions.
+The :func:`~CIMAP.actplot` function represents the pre-processed muscle activation intervals over time for each acquired muscle and side, separately.
+If you are interested in a specific muscle, the target property of the :func:`~CIMAP.actplot` function can be used to set the muscle to be represented.
 As an example, only the muscle activation intervals extracted from the left and right Lateral Gastrocnemius (LGS) muscle are represented.